emrekaanozkan/emrekaanozkan.github.io/README.md

-# Emre Jaan 's Website
+# Emre Kaan 's Website

 ## The Website

 [View the website](www.emrekaanozkan.com)

-This website was developed by Brendan Thompson using Jekyll & the Particle theme by Nathan Randecker.
-Check out [this post](https://brenthompson2.github.io/Website-Design) describing the full process of building this website.
+This website was developed by Brendan Thompson using Jekyll & the Particle theme by Nathan Randecker. it was also forked from [here](http://www.brendev.co/)

 ## The Theme
 https://github.com/nrandecker/particle